Food and Drug Administration, HHS.

 Section 101.105 specifies requirements for the declaration of the net quantity of contents on the label of a food in packaged form and prescribes conditions under which a food whose label does not accurately reflect the actual quantity of contents may be sold, with appropriate disclosures, to an institution operated by Federal, State, or local government.
 Section 101.108 provides for the submission to FDA of a written proposal requesting a temporary exemption from certain requirements of §§ 101.9 and 105.66 for the purpose of conducting food labeling experiments with FDA's authorization.

-Regulations in part 102 define the information that must be included as part of the statement of identity for particular foods and prescribe related labeling requirements for some of these foods.
+Regulations in part 102 define the information that must be included as part of the statement of identity for Start Printed Page 7645particular foods and prescribe related labeling requirements for some of these foods.
 For example, § 102.22 requires that the name of a protein hydrolysate shall include the identity of the food source from which the protein was derived.

-Part 104, which pertains to nutritional quality guidelines for foods, cross-references several labeling provisions in part 101 but contains no separate information collection requirements.
+Part 104, which pertains to nutritional quality guidelines for foods, cross-references several labeling provisions in part 101, but it contains no separate information collection requirements.

 The purpose of the food labeling requirements is to allow consumers to be knowledgeable about the foods they purchase.
 Nutrition labeling provides information for use by consumers in selecting a nutritious diet.
 Other information enables a consumer to comparison shop.
 Ingredient information also enables consumers to avoid substances to which they may be sensitive.
 Petitions or other requests submitted to FDA provide the basis for the agency to permit new labeling statements or to grant exemptions from certain labeling requirements.
 Recordkeeping requirements enable FDA to monitor the basis upon which certain label statements are made for food products and whether those statements are in compliance with the requirements of the act or the FPLA.